Zileuton extended-release tablets

 Brand Name: Zyflo CR

-Zileuton extended-release tablets is used for:
+Zileuton extended-release tablets are used for:

 Preventing and treating asthma in patients 12 years old and older.
 It may also be used for other conditions as determined by your doctor.